efhai2408/Blog/CPE375-Liminal space, glowing potatoes, and controlling your brainwaves to watch a firework.md

 Here is my visual note, I initially made this for inclass presentation but I couldn't find the right timing for presentation backthen, at least I still manage to babbling about the concept of Liminal space to my friends(around 4-7 people in total) and some of our team because I like this concept so much.

 ![picture](https://github.com/efhai2408/Blog/blob/main/pics%2FLiminal%2FDrawing%20CPE375%20Liminal%20Space.excalidraw.svg)
+(I write almost every picture it's detail so I recommend you to zoom-in to get the full context)

 JinJoon Lee
 - Artist